googlecloudrobotics/core/src/go/cmd/token-vendor/README.md

 The following workflows are covered by the token vendor:

 * Register a robot by its public key and a unique device identifier.
-The public key is stored in a cloud backend (currently Cloud IoT Core device registry)
+The public key is stored in a cloud backend.
 * Retrieve a robot's public key through the device identifier
 * Generate an scoped and time-limited IAM access token for access to GCP resources
 * Validate a given IAM access token